HACP/DataScienceReviewLibrary/wiki/CLV_BG_NBD_model.md

 The generic form of the Interpretability vs Accuracy Trade-off says that in general more powerful models (accuracy wise) are less likely to provide clear explanations of their results.

-In this case we are using sound assumptions to build our model from first principles.
+Two important questions to consider were discussed in [“Why Should I Trust You?”
+Explaining the Predictions of Any Classifier, Ribeiro (2016)](https://arxiv.org/pdf/1602.04938.pdf)
 - Do we trust the model?
+In this case we are using sound assumptions to build our model from first principles.
+Does it guarantee trust?
+No.
 - Do we trust the predictions?
+TBD